 Make a plan.

 If the employee is working remotely, you’ll need to be specific when you outline what you expect from them.
 Do their work hours fit with your time zone, or with theirs?
 What meetings do they need to attend, and how should they attend them?
-Think of the day-to-day operations of your company, and how they might need to be altered to accommodate someone who isn’t on location.
+Think of the day-to-day operations of your company, and how they might need to be altered to accommodate someone not on location.
 Be sure to involve the employee in this planning process.

 Hiring from out of state may not be as difficult as it once was, but that doesn’t mean there’s nothing special to consider.
-Take these things into account before you make an out-of-state hire, and hopefully, you’ll be well on your way to a modern working arrangement that is beneficial to everyone involved.
+Take these things into account before you make an out-of-state hire, and you’ll be well on your way to a modern working arrangement beneficial to everyone involved.